 Yard and Estate Sales

-Plants are among the least-popular items at an estate or garage sale--everyone has his or her eye on a valuable piece of jewelry or a cool Mid-Century modern teak buffet.
+Plants are among the least-popular items at an estate or garage sale—everyone has an eye on a valuable piece of jewelry or a cool Midcentury Modern teak buffet.
 Strategically arrive at the end of the sale, when items are often reduced drastically as the sellers want to pack up and move on.

 Offer a low but reasonable amount to take several potted plants off their hands, and be prepared to move them yourself, swiftly and easily.
 With a little gardening know-how, pruning, and TLC, you can have those plants looking healthy in a month or so.